Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Klein-Gordon oscillator in the Bonnor-Melvin- universe

-Observing the fact that the cosmological constant is very small, we can consider a first-order expansion in $\Lambda \rho$ in the components of the radial equation obtaining a new equation that will provide solutions for eq. (\ref{eq:7}) with a high degree of accuracy.
-As an example we may study the case in which the given potential is of Couloumb type $V(\rho)=\frac{\eta}{\rho}$, where $\eta$ is the coupling parameter.
-Now the radial equation can be written as
+Observing that the estimated value of the cosmological constant is very small and that we are studying quantum particles localized near the symmetry axis, consequently looking for solutions for small values of $r$, we can consider an expansion up to $\mathcal{O}\left(2\Lambda r^{2}\right)$ in the components of the radial equation obtaining a new equation that will provide solutions with a high degree of precision.
+Even if one considers the solar radius, this factor will be of the order of $10^{-34}$ for the usual value of $\Lambda$ \cite{Workman:2022ynf} and in this approximation, eq. (\ref{eqrad1}) becomes